 Find Positive Stress Relievers

-Your method of handling stress in the past was to use drugs or alcohol.
+Your method of handling stress in the past was to use drugs or alcohol, substance abuse and stress could be part of a bigger issue to look into.
 Alternative stress relievers that are positive will help you stay clean.
 For example, take a walk instead of drinking after work; or, start enjoying a hobby, like painting, baking or construction.
 Go back to school and earn an advanced degree or take classes for fun.
 Meditation and yoga also clear your mind as you handle stress in a productive way.

 Track your emotions, triggers, and successes in a journal.
 Write in it at least once a day as you resist temptation and stay strong.